learn-co-students/konami-code-lab-bootcamp-prep-000/README.md

 You'll want to attach an event listener to `document.body` and check for `'keydown'` events.
 If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
 However, if they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.

-When you're testing the code out in the browser, be sure to call `init()` to set everything up!
+When you're testing the code out in the browser, be sure to call `init()` to attach the event listener and set everything up!

 Stuck on how to get started?
 Here's a contrived, short example:
 ```js